Gain hands-on skills and training while investigating the commercial potential and user requirements for a real medical innovation.

 Medical i-Teams is open to post-doctoral researchers, post-graduate students and research assistants from any discipline.
 No previous medical or commercial background is required.

-We are also running Innovation i-Teams on Monday evenings in Lent term.
+Innovation i-Teams will also run online in the Lent term on Monday evenings from January 18th to March 24th, with an application deadline of December 8th.
 You are welcome to apply for both courses but please make it clear which is your preferred one.

 Application form for Medical i-Teams